-Table 4.2 shows several points during interview regarding KM Processes.
-Creative industries discuss about Knowledge Identification, Knowledge Storage, Knowledge Sharing and Knowledge Application.
-Academicians stress more about Knowledge Storage using information technology; and Knowledge Sharing during the accompaniment from its research and community institution.
+industries

-Governments give information about Knowledge Identification, Knowledge Storage and Knowledge Sharing.
+Knowledge Identification, Knowledge Storage, Knowledge Sharing and Knowledge Application.
+Academicians stress more about Knowledge Storage using information technology; and Knowledge during Sharing the accompaniment from its research and community institution.
+Governments give information Knowledge about Identification, Knowledge Storage and Knowledge Sharing.

-Organization KM Processes Knowledge Identification Knowledge Storage Knowledge Sharing Knowledge Application Creative Industries We find new batik design from local content, for example our city is well known as a rain city, so we make rain design for our batik (A1) Non digital storage is still needed to keep original colour of the product (A2) Socialization (tacit to tacit) is applied for sharing knowledge.
+KM Processes Organization Knowledge Knowledge Knowledge Knowledge Identification Storage Sharing Application Creative Industries We find new batik design from local content, for example our city is well known as a rain city, so we make rain design for our batik (A1) Non digital storage is still needed to keep original colour of the product (A2) Socialization (tacit to tacit) is applied for sharing knowledge.
 Workers will apply the knowledge given by owners (A4, A5, A6, A7).
 We search model or design from internet, especially from pinterest (A3) My parents mostly keep the data in hardcopy form.
 I slowly move them to digital database (A1) Owner teaches workers directly (A4, A5, A7).
 I took a training in kiln process in making pottery (A8) We store the picture/design of the products digitally in the computer (A1, A3, A6, A9).
 We also join the training from local government designed for SMEs (A2, A3, A4, A5, A6, A9, A10).
 I have experience in my previous job as the basis for my business (A1, A4, A5, A6, A10).
 Because we post the product in social media and marketplace, I have the knowledge digitally.
 Some organizations conduct training for us, like photography to make the product more valuable (A1, A2, A3, A8).
-Academician Academicians train creative industries in computer usage, including to keep their knowledge digitally (B1, B2, B3).
-We do accompaniment to creative industries (B1, B2, B3, B4).
-Government Creative industries can obtain knowledge identification from sharing with other SMEs (C2).
-We introduce SMEs on computer technology to store their knowledge.
-Younger people can understand easily compare with older owners.
-We conduct several trainings for SMEs and creative industries, such as e- commerce, entrepreneurship, marketing.
-(C2, C3) We give them ideas for creative industries to get new knowledge on Not only Department of SMEs in city and regency level, but also the Department their product (C2, C3). in province provide the training regularly.
-We open 'clinic room' every Friday for SMEs to consult their business (C2).
-Our office collaborates with other organization, such as university and bank for giving the training (C2).
-Others Educate SMEs or creative industries to store their data digitally is quite challenging.
-Some of them do not understand to use computer but we work with Google to give them training (D1).
-Several training programs is given,
+Academician Academicians train creative industries in computer usage, including to keep their knowledge We do accompaniment to creative industries (B1, B2, B3, B4).